hackclub/hackclub/workshops/pcb_level_2/README.md

 ![](17.a.png)
 ![](16.png)
-After you position the Board Edge and Arduino Template, lock them in place to avoid accidentally moving it.
+After you position the Board Edge and Arduino Template, lock them in place to avoid accidentally moving them.

 Then, start placing the major components: USB Port, ICs, Microcontroller, buttons, etc.
 ![](17.png)